Lrthayer/LaserDodge/README.md

 # LaserDodge
-IUPUI GDG game created a team of three in semester, I was one of the two programmers, focused on android porting and mobile controls.
+IUPUI GDG game created by a team of three in a semester, I was one of the two programmers, focused on android porting and mobile controls.

 a reflex based game where you try to get to the door as fast as possible without hitting a laser.